 Blogging has been quite the adventure for me - exploring my love of food and making me the food-obsessed person I am today; eating with a purpose (oh yeh) and meeting like-minded people.
-You may know of another Melbourne food blogger, Peach Water, who always presents her photos so beautifully and I can attest to the fact she is as lovely as her pixel-perfect blog and if you haven't checked it out before, do it now!
-We have many interests in common so we set up a breakfast date to discuss all topics at hand and after a couple of rain checks, we finally met for brunch.
+We have many interests in common so Peach and I set up a breakfast date to discuss all topics at hand and after a couple of rain checks, we finally met for brunch.
 Peach suggested St. Ali North which had fortuitously opened Monday that same week and I was very keen to check it out.
 Usually I like to give new cafes a couple of weeks to work out any kinks before visiting, but seeing as St. ALi is such a veteran in the cafe industry, I had faith in them.

 I was bewildered when I found the cafe around the back of Velo Cycles as there were so many people with bikes; but it turns out that St ALi North sits along the busy Capital City Trail which has a high influx of cyclists.
 They even have a ride up window for take away coffees to make it even easier.